I truly love writing and expressing myself through writing. Read on to learn bad words in Vietnamese.

 bóng - / bo˥ŋ /

-This term is used to [impolitely] address a homosexual man or a man who expresses feminist trait.
-It has similar connotation as “gay”.
+This term is used to [impolitely] address a homosexual man or a man who expresses feminist traits.
+It has a similar connotation to “gay”.
 However, it is not as severe as the term “fa&&ot”.

 Nowadays, it is also used for females such as how “gay” has evolved to be used for lesbians as well.